 Fran's passion in the opportunistic creation of Swissland, shows in the small herd of healthy, happy, free roaming goats and her award winning cheeses.
 The pure healthy milk, provides the creation of the large range of Swissland goat cheeses, free of antibiotics and colourants.
 This range provides a delight for all palates, from the soft, fresh Chevre to a hard, mature Pecorino.

 Planning a visit to Swissland Cheese?
 Consider the opportunities that it provides.
 The seasons and the scenery offer a lingering visit, where you may sample and purchase the cheeses in the quaint Swiss style Chalet.
 The rolling lawns and trees provide an idyllic setting, comfortable for an impromptu picnic, where a cheese variety pack and delicious cheese accompaniments are available for purchase.
 No outside food allowed.
 Our 'Old Dairy Kiosk' offers cheesey treats.
 If the timing is right, customers may even be lucky enough to witness the birth of a goat kid, or just feed the goats with the food provided in the shop.
 Milking can also be viewed daily between 3.30pm and 4.30pm, during the season between August and May.

-SHOP HOURS OPEN Fridays to Mondays and public holidays, 9.30am to 4.30pm CLOSED Tuesdays, Wednesdays and Thursdays, Xmas Day and New Years Day
+SHOP HOURS OPEN Fridays to Mondays and Public holidays, 9.30am to 4.30pm OPEN everyday - SCHOOL HOLIDAYS Public School holidays, everyday from, 9.30am to 4.30pm.
+CLOSED Tuesdays, Wednesdays and Thursdays, Xmas Day and New Years Day